 LIS 415: Information Organization

-Topic Areas: Notational representation of subject concepts and categorization of concepts are examined and presented as additional means for providing subject access to information resources.
-Includes categorization, hierarchical classification, faceted classification, Dewey Decimal Classification, Library of Congress Classification, and cuttering.
+Notational representation of subject concepts is examined and presented as additional means for providing subject access to information resources.
+Topics includes categorization, hierarchical classification, faceted classification, Dewey Decimal Classification, Library of Congress Classification, and cuttering.

 • Recognize the need for and benefits of classification.